Best Gay Bars & Clubs in Phoenix (2026)

 Share

-From a converted church to the country's best lesbian bar scene, here are the best LGBTQ+ bars and clubs in Phoenix and Scottsdale.
+From a cathedral-styled bar to one of the country's last lesbian-bar scenes, here are the best LGBTQ+ bars and clubs in Phoenix.

 Get LGBTQ+ Travel Tips in Your Inbox